scottkipfer/driverhistory/README.md

 see the `docs` for more information.

 ## Technology Choice
 After considering the problem statement and thinking about the design of the system I chose to use Elixir to create this command line application.
 Although javascirpt is my strongest language, I have been quickly picking up Elixir over the last month by reading *Programming Elixir >= 1/6* by Dave Thomas.
-This probelm is simple enough and I wanted to apply what I have learned so far.
+This problem is simple enough and I wanted to apply what I have learned so far.

 #### Elixir Pros for this problem:

-1. Functional Programing -  This is a programing paradigm that I am picking up and enjoy coding in.
+1. Functional Programming -  This is a programming paradigm that I am picking up and enjoy coding in.

 2. Immutable Data - Having immutable data makes testing easy.
 You don't have to to worry about data changing in unexpected ways.